Artists: you do not need to purchase every item before the first class, supplies can be accumulated over time.

 "Bristlon" brushes by Silver Brush Company

 Mediums: (helps paint to flow) You may paint with or without a medium.
 Mediums are traditionally used in the latter stages of a painting.
 You only need to purchase one, but there are many types.
 Some speed drying, some slow it down.
-Here are some commercial mediums to experiment with: Gamsol's Neo Megilp (similar to Maroget), Gamsol's Galkyd (similar to Liquin, speeds drying), Winsor Newton's Liquin, speeds drying, Weber's Res-n-gel, Artisan Water Mixable Oil Painting Medium (made for use with water soluble oils but can also be used with our traditional oils), Weber's Rapid Dry medium.
+Here are some commercial mediums to experiment with: One of my favorites is Walnut Alkyd Medium by M. Graham.
+You can get it from Dick Blick.
+This is not a gel, but a liquid.
+It doesn't form a skin inside the bottle as many mediums do.
+This one speeds drying and as a bonus is NON-TOXIC .
+If you want a dry painting to work on the next day, use an alkyd medium.
+Others include: Gamsol's Neo Megilp (similar to Maroget), Gamsol's Galkyd (similar to Liquin, speeds drying), Winsor Newton's Liquin, speeds drying but contains petroleum distillate, Weber's Res-n-gel (non-toxic), Artisan Water Mixable Oil Painting Medium (non-toxic and made for use with water soluble oils but can also be used with our traditional oils), Weber's Rapid Dry medium.
 There are many recipes to make your own mediums.
 One commonly used all-purpose recipe is: 1 part stand oil, 1 part damar varnish, 5 parts turpentine.
 This is not a glazing medium.

 Solvents: (cleans brushes, palettes, thins paints for first layer and lay-in stages) I recommend Weber's odorless Turpenoid, odorless mineral spirits, or Gamsol (also an odorless mineral spirit).
+Only odorless solvents are allowed in the studio!!
+Gamsol is the best, available online.
 Do NOT use a product called Turpenoid Natural as your solvent.
 It is very strong, even though "natural" and made from citrus.
 It will eat through the paint on a brush handle.
 I recommend it highly to clean old hardened paint from brushes, but wouldn't put it anywhere near my paintings.

 The best wood palettes in the world are made by Turtlewood Palettes.
 They are incredibly and beautifully made, lightweight, ergonomically balanced.
 I use the Pro Series 2.
 Here is a link to their website, tell them I sent you: www.turtlewoodpalettes.com

-Varnish: Grumbacher brush-on "retouch" varnish for paintings that have dried a minimum of 6 weeks (no spray varnish) and Liquitex Soluvar varnish (50% matte, 50% gloss mixed) for paintings that have thoroughly dried a minimum of 6, better 12, months.
+Varnish: Grumbacher brush-on "retouch" varnish for paintings that have dried a minimum of 6 weeks (I do not recommend spray varnish) and Liquitex Soluvar varnish (50% matte, 50% gloss mixed) for paintings that have thoroughly dried a minimum of 6, or even better, 12 months.

-Other: paper towels, stretched canvas, palette knife, workable fixative (Grumbacher spray), drawing pencils, kneaded eraser, small jar of safflower oil for cleaning brushes
+Other: paper towels, stretched canvas, canvas panel or gessobord to paint on, palette knife, workable fixative (Grumbacher spray), drawing pencils, kneaded eraser, small jar of safflower oil for cleaning brushes

 CALL ME OR EMAIL IF YOU HAVE ANY QUESTIONS REGARDING MATERIALS